UCL-ARC/condenser-mkdocs/docs/stubs/kubeconfig.md

 to the Harvester cluster.
 Do not share it with anyone.

 1. Log in to the [Rancher GUI](https://rancher.condenser.arc.ucl.ac.uk/)
+2. In the left menu, click **Virtualization Management**
-2. Navigate to the Harvester cluster that you want to access
+3. Select a cluster in **Harvester Clusters** section that you want to access
-3. In the bottom left corner, click on **Support**
+4. In the bottom left corner, click on **Support**
-4. Click on **Download KubeConfig**.
+5. Click on **Download KubeConfig**.
 Your browser will download a file named `<cluster name>.yaml`
-5. Open the downloaded file in a text editor
+6. Open the downloaded file in a text editor
-6. Remove the `certificate-authority-data` key and value
+7. Remove the `certificate-authority-data` key and value

 This is your kubeconfig file.